 Applications from Community Groups opened on the website at 9.00am on 2nd July 2018.

-Each application will be assessed at submission stage by mxb Limited (who are situated at their registered office: 355 Lisburn Road, Belfast, Northern Ireland, BT9 7EP) who have been appointed by CCHBC to manage The Thirst For Better Fund for and on behalf of Deep RiverRock.
+Each application submitted in advance of 30 November 2019 will be assessed at submission stage by mxb Limited (who are situated at their registered office: 355 Lisburn Road, Belfast, Northern Ireland, BT9 7EP) who have been appointed by CCHBC to manage the Fund for and on behalf of Deep RiverRock.

 During this stage the Community Group’s nominated point of contact will be contacted directly by mxb to request further information including but not limited to the Community Group’s governing documents (Constitution or Memorandum and Articles of Association) detailing your charitable purpose, before the application can progress.